 Can seniors get help with roof repair?

-Yes, some seniors may be able to get roof repair help through local housing repair programs, USDA Section 504, nonprofits, disaster programs, or insurance.
-Approval depends on income, location, ownership, repair need, and available funding.
+Yes, some seniors may be able to get roof repair help through local housing repair programs, USDA Section 504, nonprofits, disaster programs, insurance, or repair loans.
+Approval depends on income, location, ownership, repair need, and funding.

 Will a program pay for a full roof replacement?

 Sometimes, but full roof replacement is harder to fund because it is expensive.
-Many programs are more likely to approve emergency patching, critical repairs, or the lowest safe repair instead of a full replacement.
+Many programs are more likely to approve emergency patching, critical repairs, or the lowest safe repair.

 Can USDA Section 504 help with roof repair?

 Possibly.
-USDA Section 504 may help eligible very-low-income rural homeowners repair, improve, or modernize a home or remove health and safety hazards.
-Grants are for eligible homeowners age 62 or older who cannot repay a loan.
+USDA Section 504 may help eligible very-low-income rural homeowners repair or improve a home.
+Grants are for eligible homeowners age 62 or older and must remove health and safety hazards.

 Can FEMA help with roof repair?

-FEMA may help with roof repair if the damage was caused by a declared disaster and the home is your primary residence.
-FEMA assistance is limited and is not meant to fully restore the home to its pre-disaster condition.
+FEMA may help if the roof damage was caused by a declared disaster, the home is your primary residence, and the damage is not covered by insurance or another source.
+FEMA help is limited and is not full restoration.

 Can weatherization replace my roof?

-Usually no. Weatherization is for energy efficiency and related health and safety work.
-If a roof leak prevents weatherization, ask for a written deferral reason and a referral to a repair program.
+Usually no. Weatherization focuses on energy savings and related health and safety work.
+If a roof leak blocks weatherization, ask for a written deferral reason and a repair referral.

 What if I cannot afford a contractor estimate?

-Ask the repair program if they can inspect the roof or refer you to an approved contractor.
+Ask the repair program if it can inspect the roof or refer you to an approved contractor.
 Some programs do their own inspection instead of requiring you to pay for an estimate first.

 Should I pay for roof repair before applying?

 Be careful.
 Many programs will not reimburse work started before approval.
-If temporary repairs are needed to prevent more damage, ask the program or insurer what is allowed and keep all receipts.
+If temporary repairs are needed, ask the program or insurer what is allowed and keep receipts.

 Can renters get roof repair help?

-Renters usually cannot use owner-occupied roof repair grants because they do not own the home.
-Renters should report the problem to the landlord, contact code enforcement or legal aid if the home is unsafe, and ask 211 or the Area Agency on Aging for local help.
+Renters usually cannot use owner-occupied roof repair programs because they do not own the home.
+Renters should report the leak to the landlord, contact code enforcement if the home is unsafe, and ask legal aid about rights.

-What should I do if roof repair help is denied?
+What should I do if help is denied?

 Ask for the reason in writing.
-Then ask if the problem is income, funding, repair type, ownership, insurance, or missing documents.
-Also ask which local program handles roof repair if that office cannot help.
+Then ask whether the issue is income, funding, repair type, ownership, insurance, or missing documents.
+Also ask which local program may fit.

 About this guide